mxrosenthal/tweeter/README.md

 Tweeter is a simple, single-page Twitter clone.

-This repository is the starter code for the project: Students will fork and clone this repository, then build upon it to practice their HTML, CSS, JS, jQuery and AJAX front-end skills, and their Node, Express and MongoDB back-end skills.
+Do you have any thoughts you'd like to put on the internet?
+Write them down in the 'Compost Tweet' area.
+Hitting Tweet will send a POST request with ajax and jQuery and you'll see the post online in real time!

 ## Getting Started